GLIMS-RGI/rgi_user_guide/docs/products/glacier_product.md

 ### Terminus location

 The `termlon`, `termlat` attributes mark the longitude and latitude of the last point of the main centerline, guaranteed to be on the glacier outline.
 It represents (approximately) the location of lowest elevation along the glacier outline.
+Knowing the terminus location is useful to assign a glacier to a hydrological basin, for example.

 :::{figure-md} terminus-fig
 <img src="../img/example_terminus.png" alt="terminus map" class="bg-primary mb-1">